 With closed-loop reporting, marketing can understand what sources, content, and offers ultimately resulted in the highest close rate.

 The data from integrated marketing automation and CRM systems can facilitate more significant synergies across marketing and sales.

 A Combined Marketing and Sales Funnel

-One of the symptoms of the long standing division between marketing and sales is the fact that each normally has its own funnel representation.
+One of the symptoms of the long-standing division between marketing and sales is that each has its own funnel representation.

-If both departments are working toward a common goal and are in regular communication, there’s no reason that there shouldn’t be a single combined funnel that represents a continuum of marketing and sales stages.
+Suppose both departments are working toward a common goal and communicating regularly.
+In that case, there’s no reason that there shouldn’t be a single combined funnel that represents a continuum of marketing and sales stages.

-In fact, a starting point for greater sales and marketing synergy could be to develop your own combined funnel visualization.
+A starting point for more significant sales and marketing synergy within your business could be to develop a combined visualization of the sales and marketing funnel.